picovico/apidocs/docs/index.md

 Success [200 OK] will be responded in:

-    Only Newer API respond with:

     {
         '_count': <no_of_response_data>,
         'data': [{<success_response_object>},]  # [] for 0 count
     }

-*For backward compatibility, only newer API respond in this format.
-See corresponding endpoints for actual response.*

 - Note: *Success also may have other meta information followed by `_` such as `_page` where necessary.*